replicate/cog/README.md

 ## How does it work?

-1. Define how inferences are run on your model:
+1. Define how predictions are run on your model:

 ```python
 import cog